 Image: "Lucia-13.12.06" by Claudia Gründer, cc.

 This article was posted on Saturday, December 5th, 2015 at 10:03 pm and is filed under Countries & Cultures, Denmark, Finland, Holiday Recipes, Holiday Songs, Holidays Around the World, Italy, Norway, Recipes of the World, Santa Lucia, Santa Lucia Recipes, Santa Lucia Songs, St. Lucia's Day, Sweden.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.